Ryan Eversley

 Ryan A. Eversley (born December 22, 1983) is an American professional auto racing driver.
-Since 2015, Eversley has been a Honda factory driver who primarily races in sports car racing championships such as the Michelin Pilot Challenge and Pirelli World Challenge.
-He won the 2018 PWC TCR championship.
+He currently races the No. 7 Audi RS 3 LMS for Precision Racing L.A. in the IMSA Michelin Pilot Challenge series as well as serving as Head of Driver and Racing Business Development for them and their sister team L.A.
+Honda World Racing.
+He is affectionately referred to as "The People's Champ," due to his fan interactions.
+From 2015 to 2023, Eversley was a Honda factory driver who primarily raced in sports car racing championships such as the Michelin Pilot Challenge and Pirelli World Challenge.
+He won the 2018 Pirelli World Challenge TCR championship.

 Early career

 Though his parents could not fund his racing career, they were supportive and helped Eversley to find opportunities.
 He left public school and pursued his high school degree in a homeschooling program so he could pursue a driving career.

 Eversley got a job from Mike Johnson in 2001 with the Archangel Racing Team as a mechanic, allowing him to leave his full-time job at the local mill.
 He vowed that his entrance into motor sports would allow him to never need to return to the mill.

-"I was one of the first guys in the shop every day and I was the one they had to tell to go home because I was so excited to be working on prototypes at 16 and 17 years old," Eversley stated in an interview on the Marshall Pruett Podcast in 2016.
+"I was one of the first guys in the shop every day and I was the one they had to tell to go home because I was so excited to be working on prototypes at sixteen and seventeen years old," Eversley stated in an interview on the Marshall Pruett Podcast in 2016.
 His first race as a mechanic was with the Archangel team the Rolex 24 Hours of Daytona in 2001.

 Using the money he made working, Eversley went to the Panoz Racing Schools at Road Atlanta and raced go-karts whenever possible to gain experience.
 A driver himself, Mike Johnson was able to help Eversley get seat time and eventually a ride in the Continental Tire Series.